Waterfall Enrichment in Clay: The Complete Guide

 - Choose your fallback provider (e.g., Hunter)

-- Important: Set a condition—only run if the first column is empty
+- Important: Set a condition so it only runs if the first column is empty

 In Clay, you set this condition in the enrichment settings: